carbon-language/carbon-lang/llvm/docs/LangRef.rst

 A ``"clang.arc.attachedcall"`` operand bundle on a call indicates the call is implicitly followed by a marker instruction and a call to an ObjC runtime function that uses the result of the call.
-The operand bundle takes either the pointer to the runtime function (``@objc_retainAutoreleasedReturnValue`` or ``@objc_unsafeClaimAutoreleasedReturnValue``) or no arguments.
-If the bundle doesn't take any arguments, only the marker instruction has to be emitted after the call; the runtime function calls don't have to be emitted since they already have been emitted.
+The operand bundle takes a mandatory pointer to the runtime function (``@objc_retainAutoreleasedReturnValue`` or ``@objc_unsafeClaimAutoreleasedReturnValue``).
 The return value of a call with this bundle is used by a call to ``@llvm.objc.clang.arc.noop.use`` unless the called function's return type is void, in which case the operand bundle is ignored.

 .. code-block:: llvm